Darja Varfolomeev: 2025 season: Two-time World champion

 Varfolomeev won Germany's first qualifying event for the World Championships ahead of Margarita Kolosov.
 She returned to international competition on July 18, at the World Cup Milan, where she won the silver medal in the all-around behind Sofia Raffaeli.
 She won the gold medal in the ball final, while in the other finals she placed sixth in the hoop and fourth in both the clubs and ribbon after making several errors.
 A week later, she competed in the World Cup Challenge Cluj-Napoca, where she won the gold medal in the all-around.
 In the end of July, she won every gold medal in the all-around and all apparatus finals at the 2025 German National Championships.
 Afterward, she rated her preparation at "90 percent", and she credited the increase in her performance to being able to focus on training after having completed her school exams.

 At the 2025 World Championships held in Rio de Janeiro, Brazil, Varfolomeev represented Germany along with her teammate Anastasia Simakova.
 She qualified to the all-around final in first place.
 During the final, after her first routine with the clubs, she did not look at her interim scores.
 She ultimately defended her title, winning gold above Stiliana Nikolova and Sofia Raffaeli.
 During the medal ceremony, the national anthem for Georgia was mistakenly played rather than that of Germany.
 In the event finals, Varfolomeev took all but one apparatus title, nearly repeating her result from 2023; she did not medal in hoop after she fell out of a turn onto her hands.
-She also won gold in the team event with the other German gymnasts for a total of five gold medals.
+She also won gold in the team event with the other German gymnasts, for a total of five gold medals.

+In December, she competed one routine, hoop, in the final of the rhythmic gymnastics Bundesliga; she earned the highest score for her club, TSV Schmiden, which won the competition.